How To Run An 8-Minute Mile?

 The longer the distance of the race, the more time your body will need to adapt to a higher load.
 There’s no way around it.

-At the very least, have a few 50-mile or 80K races as your starting point.
+Aim to have at least a few 50-milers under your belt first.
 When you follow this recipe, you’ll have to add 20k.
 Yes, by no means a short distance, but it’s better than jumping from a shorter distance.

 To ensure you’re making the right decision, it’d best to have completed these 50-mile races feeling pretty good.